How to Sew Doll Clothes for Beginners (Tips & Tricks)

 To reduce bulk with sewing corners, trim along the corners diagonally.

-If you’re just making doll clothes for your child rather than selling them professionally, there is no reason to finish the edges if you don’t want!
-Just trim them with sewing scissors.
-Also, knits don’t fray, so it’s not necessary to finish seam allowances on knit doll clothes.
+If you’re just making doll clothes for your child rather than selling them professionally, there is no reason to finish the edges if you don’t want to!

-Other Sewing Skills to Brush Up On or Learn
+Other Sewing Skills to Learn for Making Doll Clothes

 Here are some common sewing skills you may use when sewing doll clothes.